unChaz/sci-fi-5e/srd/classes/paladin.md

 When a creature you can see attacks a target other than you that is within 5 feet of you, you can use your reaction to impose disadvantage on the attack roll.
 You must be wielding A medkit.

-#### Techcasting
+#### Tekcasting

-By 2nd level, you have learned to draw on divine tek through meditation and prayer to cast spells as a cleric does.
+By 2nd level, you have learned to draw on divine tek through meditation and prayer to cast tek skills as a cleric does.

-##### Preparing and Casting Spells
+##### Preparing and Casting Tek Skills

-The Paladin table shows how many spell slots you have to cast your spells.
-To cast one of your paladin spells of 1st level or higher, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you finish a long rest.
+The Paladin table shows how many tek skill slots you have to cast your tek skills.
+To cast one of your paladin tek skills of 1st level or higher, you must expend a slot of the tek skill’s level or higher.
+You regain all expended tek skill slots when you finish a long rest.

-You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
-When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level, rounded down (minimum of one spell).
-The spells must be of a level for which you have spell slots.
+You prepare the list of paladin tek skills that are available for you to cast, choosing from the paladin tek skill list.
+When you do so, choose a number of paladin tek skills equal to your Charisma modifier + half your paladin level, rounded down (minimum of one tek skill).
+The tek skills must be of a level for which you have tek skill slots.

-For example, if you are a 5th-level paladin, you have four 1st-level and two 2nd-level spell slots.
-With a Charisma of 14, your list of prepared spells can include four spells of 1st or 2nd level, in any combination.
-If you prepare the 1st-level spell *cure wounds,* you can cast it using a 1st-level or a 2nd- level slot.
-Casting the spell doesn’t remove it from your list of prepared spells.
+For example, if you are a 5th-level paladin, you have four 1st-level and two 2nd-level tek skill slots.
+With a Charisma of 14, your list of prepared tek skills can include four tek skills of 1st or 2nd level, in any combination.
+If you prepare the 1st-level tek skill *cure wounds,* you can cast it using a 1st-level or a 2nd- level slot.
+Casting the tek skill doesn’t remove it from your list of prepared tek skills.

-You can change your list of prepared spells when you finish a long rest.
-Preparing a new list of paladin spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.
+You can change your list of prepared tek skills when you finish a long rest.
+Preparing a new list of paladin tek skills requires time spent in prayer and meditation: at least 1 minute per tek skill level for each tek skill on your list.

-##### Techcasting Ability
+##### Tekcasting Ability

-Charisma + Will is your Techcasting ability for your paladin spells, since their power derives from the strength of your convictions.
-You use your Charisma whenever a spell refers to your Techcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a paladin spell you cast and when making an attack roll with one.
+Charisma + Will is your Tekcasting ability for your paladin tek skills, since their power derives from the strength of your convictions.
+You use your Charisma whenever a tek skill refers to your Tekcasting ability.
+In addition, you use your Charisma modifier when setting the saving throw DC for a paladin tek skill you cast and when making an attack roll with one.

-**Spell save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier
+**Tek save DC** = 8 + your proficiency bonus + your Charisma modifier + your Will modifier

-**Spell attack modifier** = your proficiency bonus + your Charisma modifier + your Will modifier + your Wit modifier
+**Tek attack modifier** = your proficiency bonus + your Charisma modifier + your Will modifier + your Wit modifier

-##### Techcasting Focus
+##### Tekcasting Focus

-You can use a holy symbol as a Techcasting focus for your paladin spells.
+You can use a holy symbol as a Tekcasting focus for your paladin tek skills.

 #### Divine Smite

-Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
-The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each spell level higher than 1st, to a maximum of 5d8.
+Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one tek skill slot to deal radiant damage to the target, in addition to the weapon’s damage.
+The extra damage is 2d8 for a 1st-level tek skill slot, plus 1d8 for each tek skill level higher than 1st, to a maximum of 5d8.
 The damage increases by 1d8 if the target is an undead or a fiend.

 #### Divine Health